DB Class 103: Service

 Until 1987, when the Class 120 three-phase alternating current locomotives were introduced, Class 103 had a near monopoly for fast trains in Germany, and a monopoly for those with operational speeds beyond 160 km/h.
 By the early 1990s, the intensive utilisation however, had resulted in an increasing number of defects.
 This tendency was intensified by the fact that DB, striving to be privatized, had significantly cut back on maintenance.

 Furthermore, with the first InterCityExpress entering regular service in 1991, Class 103 had been deprived of its role as DB flagship.
 Considering wear and tear, DB decided to replace these locomotives with the new Class 101, which entered service in 1996.

 In the following years, Class 103 was relegated to lesser duties, but the locomotive had not been designed for frequent stops, so wear increased at an even quicker pace.
 After a brief comeback in 1998, when all InterCityExpress units were temporarily taken out of service after the Eschede train disaster, the remaining Class 103 units were retired from regular service by 2003.
 However, on 19 March 2013, these preserved Class 103 locomotives returned to daily services from Munich, wearing their original Inter City livery.
 Nuremberg-based No. 103245 hauled train IC2201 from Nuremberg HBf with OBB Class 1116 134.
-Frankfurt based Class 103s are also now scheduled to work IC118 Stuttgart to Munster, IC2099 Frankfurt HBf to Stuttgart, IC 2316 Stuttgart to Wiesbaden and LR78688 Wiesbaden to Frankfurt HBf.
+Frankfurt based Class 103s were scheduled to work IC118 Stuttgart to Munster, IC2099 Frankfurt HBf to Stuttgart, IC 2316 Stuttgart to Wiesbaden and LR78688 Wiesbaden to Frankfurt HBf.

 DB Class 103 (Baureihe 103) of RailAdventure at Munich Hauptbahnhof.
 It remains in use hauling special passenger trains.